Torsion points of small order on cyclic covers of $\mathbb P^1$. II: Polynomials of the form

-and $\fchar(K)$ is as in Theorem \ref{exist order m}(b).
-Let $q(x)$ be an arbitrary polynomial of degree $n-m+l$, and let $v(x)=Bx^l+q(x)$, where $A=-B^d$.
-Then by Proposition~\ref{deg n}(b), the polynomial has degree $n$.
-By Proposition \ref{sep}, there are polynomials $f(x)$ of this form without repeated roots (recall that $K$ is algebraically closed and therefore infinite).
-It follows from Proposition \ref{pointorder m}(b) that for each such $f(x)$ the corresponding $\CC_{f,d}(K)$ has a point of order $m$. \end{proof} \begin{proof}[Proof of Proposition \ref{deg n}] Let $h(x)$ be a polynomial of degree $n$ and $a\in K$.
+\end{proof} \begin{proof}[Proof of Proposition \ref{deg n}] Let $h(x)$ be a polynomial of degree $n$ and $a\in K$.
 Assume that $h(x)$ can be represented in the form where $v(x)\in K[x]$ is a polynomial.
-Replacing $h(x)$ and $v(x)$ by $h(x+a)$ and $v(x+a)$ repectively, we may and will assume that $a=0$, i.e.,
+Replacing $h(x)$ and $v(x)$ by $h(x+a)$ and $v(x+a)$ respectively, we may and will assume that $a=0$, i.e.,

 Since the degrees of $Ax^m$ and $v(x)^d$ do coincide, and the leading coefficient of $v(x)^d$ is $-A$.
 This means that

 and the leading coefficient $B$ of $v(x)$ satisfies $B^d=-A$.
 Let us write $v(x)$ in the form